rpajewski/readme-generator/README.md

 Feel free to use this app as is or improve upon it.

 ## Tests
-Test section for display purposes.
+Test section for display purposes only.